I. PLAYER ELIGIBILITY

 2. The duration of each overtime period shall be nine (9) minutes, subject to the following restriction.
 The first team to score a goal during any overtime period shall be declared the winner of the match (“Sudden Victory”).

-4. If at the end of the second overtime period, neither team has scored a goal, the match shall be decided by the “Taking of Kicks from the Penalty Mark” (Shootout), Section II, C.
+4. If at the end of the second overtime period, neither team has scored a goal, the match shall be decided by the “Taking of Kicks from the Penalty Mark” (Shootout)

 C. Penalty Kicks (Shootout)